geopython/diving-into-pygeoapi/workshop/content/docs/index.md

 A [Gitter](https://matrix.to/#/#geopython_diving-into-pygeoapi:gitter.im) channel exists for discussion and live support from the developers of the workshop and other workshop participants.

-For issues/bugs/suggestions or improvements/contributions, use the [GitHub issue tracker](https://github.com/geopython/diving-into-pygeoapi/issues).
+For issues/bugs/suggestions or improvements/contributions, please use the [GitHub issue tracker](https://github.com/geopython/diving-into-pygeoapi/issues).

 All bugs, enhancements and issues can be reported on [GitHub](https://github.com/geopython/diving-into-pygeoapi/issues).